status-im/pm/notes/transcript16.md

 Ricardo: Hey, so you were missing me, yes regarding the democracy i had some so I basically I work around the contracts to kind of evolve them because I’m seeing the spec of it so I’m still working on some aspects of it of the governance you know, how it works but then I wanted to start to make the UI but you lean more about Javascript and React and embark, I started to make a multisig that is a very simple application in something that I need so I’m currently working on the multisig and so both of them, then I go back to the contracts of topic democracy so its a...I’m still unsure about all the details but yeah I’m just going to first make the first network configuration so you can set your who you delegate to and later would make it in a way that you can approve, dorry you can vote for approval to reject and also to create proposal ofcourse and yeah that would be then my next steps on top democracy and that’s it.

-9:34
+9:34-13:10
 Igor: Thank you.
 So yeah now I guess barry and token economics.

 Barry: Yeah, real quick I’ll share my screen, can you all see it ?
-Yes Okay, we started a notebook just to figure out you know what are the value drivers of you know ether because, well for one its a big thing, its something that status relies on in a lot of ways right, one  and a big part of our treasury is denominated in ether which as we could see can impact our long term plans based on market gyrations but also the security of the network that we are building a lot of our applications on top off is dependent on ether having long term value but when you look around there’s really not much out there or research being done into what exactly makes you know where ether’s going to derive its value from so this is sort of an investigation, something we started looking into and thinking about and exploring and I just want to put this notebook out there and people stresss test some of these ideas because there’s definately things that we probably are missing and this is not even this is far from a complete model so we really just want to kind of stress test these ideas but I’ll just leave you all with a couple of quick insights that we have so far and maybe in the coming weeks people can expand on this and help drive this research forward but you know in short one thing that we hear pretty often is that ethereum is gonna have all these different industreis and replacments built on top of it, you know ranging from financial services to arbritration, legal and beacuse of that you should expect Eth to be very valuable in the future, but you know if we look at that for example, here’s for example one transaction that took place where 1 million dai was wiped in the maker protocol which is built on top of ethereum but if we look at the value it accrued in this one transaction there was 1 mkr that was burned, because it was burned that’s roughly equivalent to 700 something dollars that accrued to the maker protocol and a transaction fee which was roughly equivalent to 9 cents but then that’s not something that was  burnt that’s something that went to the miners so that is something that gets recirculated so you have to divide that by the velocity that Eth has which we talked about in a previous presentation what velocity means but this is basically a value pool of one penny to Eth and 770 dollars to Maker in this one transaction that happened on the network.
+Yes Okay, we started a notebook just to figure out you know what are the value drivers of you know ether because, well for one its a big thing, its something that status relies on in a lot of ways right, one  and a big part of our treasury is denominated in ether which as we could see can impact our long term plans based on market gyrations but also the security of the network that we are building a lot of our applications on top off is dependent on ether having long term value but when you look around there’s really not much out there or research being done into what exactly makes you know where ether’s going to derive its value from so this is sort of an investigation, something we started looking into and thinking about and exploring and I just want to put this notebook out there and people stress test some of these ideas because there’s definitely things that we probably are missing and this is not even this is far from a complete model so we really just want to kind of stress test these ideas but I’ll just leave you all with a couple of quick insights that we have so far and maybe in the coming weeks people can expand on this and help drive this research forward but you know in short one thing that we hear pretty often is that ethereum is gonna have all these different industries and replacements built on top of it, you know ranging from financial services to arbitration, legal and because of that you should expect Eth to be very valuable in the future, but you know if we look at that for example, here’s for example one transaction that took place where 1 million dai was wiped in the maker protocol which is built on top of ethereum but if we look at the value it accrued in this one transaction there was 1 mkr that was burned, because it was burned that’s roughly equivalent to 700 something dollars that accrued to the maker protocol and a transaction fee which was roughly equivalent to 9 cents but then that’s not something that was  burnt that’s something that went to the miners so that is something that gets recirculated so you have to divide that by the velocity that Eth has which we talked about in a previous presentation what velocity means but this is basically a value pool of one penny to Eth and 770 dollars to Maker in this one transaction that happened on the network.
 So you know just because all these services are being built on top of ethereum doesn’t mean the vast majority of that value is gonna accrue to eth, it may actually end up accruing to eth protocols being built on top of ethereum.

-13:10-
+13:10-14:08
 And then There’s just so, most likely the value driver for eth itself is going to be transaction fees over time and I think this is an important thing in terms of understanding in terms of security we basically just took the history of the dollar value of these transaction fees over time, Just a couple of quick interesting facts about that they’ve been growing since inception at a rate of about 700% a year however, so far, 2019 is the first year since ethereum’s inception is that transaction fee growth is on track to be negative so we’re on to so far things could change but so far this year the growth in transaction fees dollar value is actually on track to be a negative growth rate from what we had in 2018.

 14:09-15:44